Pertechnetate

 The pertechnetate ion (/p@r'tEkn@teit/) is an oxyanion with the chemical formula TcO_{4}^{−}.
 It is often used as a convenient water-soluble source of isotopes of the radioactive element technetium (Tc).
 In particular it is used to carry the 99mTc isotope (half-life 6 hours) which is commonly used in nuclear medicine in several nuclear scanning procedures.

+Pertechnetate is poorly hydrated as [TcO4(H2O)n]− and [TcO4(H2O)n-m]−[H3O]+m (n = 1–50, m = 1–4) clusters that have been demonstrated by simulation with DFT.
+First hydration shell of TcO4− is asymmetric and contains no more than 7 water molecules.
+Only three of the four oxygen atoms of TcO4− form hydrogen bonds with water molecules.

 A technetate(VII) salt is a compound containing this ion.
 Pertechnetate compounds are salts of technetic(VII) acid.
 Pertechnetate is analogous to permanganate but it has little oxidizing power.
 Pertechnetate has higher oxidation power than perrhenate.

 Understanding pertechnetate is important in understanding technetium contamination in the environment and in nuclear waste management.